stijnla/Annotation/README.md

 opencv
 numpy

+## Setup
+Make sure to add your images to a 'data' folder inside the 'captured images' folder

 ## Interface
 **First** step is to check / draw the bounding boxes.
 A model is supplied that suggests bounding boxes.